insujang/insujang.github.io/_posts/2020-02-09-introduction-to-programming-infiniband.md

 ![operation diagram: rdma write](/assets/images/200209/operation_diagram_rdma_write.png)
 * Those sequence diagrams are refined images illustrated in [^4].

-Personally thinking, the most main reason memory region registration is mostly in *initialization phase* is due to RDMA operations.
+Personally thinking, the main reason memory region registration is mostly in *initialization phase* is due to RDMA operations.
-Different from receive, where the remote side actively post a receive work request so that it is able to decide the moment that a memory region to be registered (just before posting a receive work request), **RDMA read and RDMA write can be done without any operations in the remote node, requiring the memory region to be registered in advance**.
+Different from receive operation, where the remote side actively post a receive work request so that it is able to decide the moment that a memory region is registered (just before posting a receive work request), **RDMA read and RDMA write can be done without any operations in the remote node, requiring the memory region to be registered in advance**.

 Again, in operation, there is no problem *initializing* a queue pair without registering memory regions.
 It is *a runtime problem* that the HCA cannot read or write data from or to the remote node's memory.